 Our website contains links to affiliate websites and we receive an affiliate commission for any purchase made to the affiliate website by clicking the links in our website.
 Learn More.
 Our reviews are not affected by participation in such programs.

-If you’re looking for the world’s best developer or project manager, Toptal can probably help you find them.
-It’s got its screening process down to a fine art but it’s still got some serious limitations that you need to know about.
-I’d recommend you take a look at Fiverr Pro with its large selection of higher quality freelancers.
+If you’re looking for the world’s best developer or project manager, Toptal can help you find them.
+It’s got its screening process down to a fine art, so you know you’re only looking at the top 3% of all freelance talent.
+Hiring the best doesn’t come cheap, but then sometimes you really do get what you pay for…

 Toptal pitches itself as a global network of world-class talent – yep, it’s pretty confident.
 Of the 100,000 or so people who apply each year to join Toptal as freelancers, apparently only 3% make the cut.

 While Toptal claims to be the best in the world, it doesn’t come cheap.
-When a company says it’s got THE best freelancers, I can understand why you’d be skeptical – I was, too.
+And although that’s because it says it’s got THE best freelancers, I can understand why you’d be skeptical – I was, too.

 So I decided to take Toptal for a spin.
 I checked out its customer support, its pricing, and the features it wants you to pay for, so you won’t spend a dime without knowing what you’re getting into.